marina601/scooter-circle/README.md

 - If the user is 'Admin':
   - All the reviews are displayed on their profile page
   - The Admin user can manage their reviews as mentioned above.
-  - The Admin user can *delete* other user reviews if found inappropriate, which is mentioned in *terms and conditions* page.
+  - The Admin user can *delete* other user reviews if found inappropriate, which is mentioned on *terms and conditions* page.

 - If the user chooses to 'Edit' their review, they will be redirected to the edit_review page.
 - If the user chooses to 'Delete' their review, a modal will appear asking them to confirm their decision.